 - Change the number of bishops within a diocese;

 - Continue with a suffragan bishop’s post after he/she moves on, or retires - its current advice on the filling of such posts can be found below in the Suffragan Bishops section.

-The Commission’s largest recent project involved the creation of the Diocese of Leeds in 2014 by the joining together of the former dioceses of Bradford, Ripon & Leeds and Wakefield.
-Further information about this can be found below:
+The Commission’s largest recent project involved the creation of the Diocese of Leeds in 2014 (see below) by the joining together of the former dioceses of Bradford, Ripon & Leeds and Wakefield.

-Diocesan boundaries can sometimes become so out of sync with society that the Church serves that they may need to be reviewed.
+Diocesan boundaries can sometimes require updating to reflect changes to local communities or secular authorities that the Church seeks to serve.
 Small changes involving just a few parishes can be resolved locally and dealt with under a Pastoral Scheme; the Commission helps facilitate more wide-ranging reviews, and propose ways in which the boundaries can be re-drawn.
 Such proposals involve local consultation and require consideration by diocesan synods and the consent of the General Synod.
 The Commission has to have regard for the boundaries used by ecumenical partners, secular and civic authorities to create identifiable local communities which serve the mission of the Church.

 The Commission retains a watching brief for boundary reviews and is engaged from time to time with local discussions, but currently has no proposals for a major boundary exercise.